damianhakert/damianhakert.github.io/source/_posts/2015-01-22-gitlab-7-7-and-ci-5-4-released.markdown

 Access to GitLab Enterprise Edition is included with a [subscription](http://www.gitlab.com/pricing/).
 No time to upgrade GitLab yourself?
-A subscription also entitles to our upgrade and installation services.
+A subscription also entitles you to our upgrade and installation services.

 - - -